emmogrin/drosera-trap-full-setup/README.md

-# 🧡🧡🧡🧡🧡🧡 Drosera Trap Full Setup🧡🧡🧡🧡🧡🧡🧡🧡🧡
+# 🧡🧡🧡🧡🧡🧡 Drosera Trap Full Setup🧡🧡🧡🧡🧡🧡🧡🧡

 Welcome to the official **Drosera Trap Full Setup** repo.

-Saint Khen (@admirkhen) blesses you with immortality.
+# Saint Khen (@admirkhen) blesses you with immortality.
 Go forth and earn your **Cadet role** on Discord 🛡️

 ---